JoshuaPackMan/AndroidAlarmApp/README.md

 # AndroidAlarmApp
-A custom alarm app that allows you to use Google Play Music or Spotify Music as your alarm music.
+A custom alarm app that allows you to use Google Play Music as your alarm music.
 Music must be paused in the notifcation bar for the alarm to work.
 The way the app works is analogous to how bluetooh speakers or headphones work - they usually have a play button that sends out a general signal to your device to play whatever music is available.
 That is what this app does -